slavkoss/fwphp/readme.md

 ## 1\.3 Project notable goals  - reasons
 Notable package does something special, is also frequently innovative.

-1. In my free time (my work for last 20 years was :  Oracle Forms& Reports 6i and Crystal reports.
+1. In my free time (my work for last 20 years was :  Oracle Forms & Reports 6i and Crystal reports.
 We wanted migrate them to PHP - never happend because **I cound not find near so good** tool as abandoned Oracle Forms 6i - shame.
 See also below "...compared to all PHP frameworks...". https://github.com/panique/mini3 is good but to small.
 OOP PHP.
 CMS blog Video (7.7 GB) Jazeb Akram (Udemy) is good but older programming style.

 2. Develop **large sites** (more of them under web server root dir. path).